kartverket/skip.kartverket.no/blog/2024-04-22-apps-repositories.md

 cluster policies.

-If a team is able to create namespace resources (or other cluster scoped resources) in their namespace an attacked can use this to break their namespace "encapsulation".
+If a team is able to create namespace resources (or other cluster scoped resources) in their namespace an attacker can use this to break their namespace "encapsulation".
 Imagine for example if one could use their apps repo to sync a namespace resource named `kube-system` into their `env/foo-cluster/foo-main` directory.
 Argo CD would allow this, as the manifests are read into an Argo CD